Chronic Wasting Disease

 Members of the family Cervidae include but are not limited to white-tailed deer, mule deer, elk, moose, caribou, fallow deer, axis deer, sika deer, red deer, and reindeer.

-This restriction shall also prohibit transport of any cervid carcass or part of a cervid carcass originating from Louisiana lands east of the Mississippi River in East Carroll, Madison, Tensas and Concordia parishes to any other part of the state, unless it is transported in the manner prescribed herein.
-Any and all bones shall be disposed of in a manner where its final destination is at an approved landfill or equivalent.
-In addition, approved parts or deboned meat transported from other states must be legally possessed from the state it was taken.
 Approved parts and deboned meat from other states must contain a possession tag with the hunter’s name, out-of-state license number (if required), address, species, date and location (county and state) of harvest.
 All cervids transported into or through Louisiana that are in violation of the provisions of this ban shall be seized and disposed of in accordance with the Wildlife and Fisheries Commission and Department of Wildlife and Fisheries rules and regulations.

-CWD CERVID CARCASS IMPORT Regulations
+CWD CERVID CARCASS IMPORT & Export Regulations

 No person shall import, transport or possess any cervid carcass or part of a cervid carcass originating outside of Louisiana, except for